keenlabs/Keen-Docs/source/api/reference.rst

 POST Request Body - Example with custom timestamps
 --------------------------------------------------

+This example shows how you can overwrite Keen's timestamp by sending a keen.timestamp property value.
+By default, Keen clients will automatically set this time at the time your event is recorded.

-This example shows how you can provide your own timestamp with an event.
-If you don't include the header:timestamp, Keen will automatically populate it at the time your event is received.
+If you are not using one of our client libraries and you don't include this timestamp, Keen will automatically populate it at the time your event is received.

 See :ref:`property-types` for more information about the shape of event data in Keen.
-The API expects a JSON object whose keys are the names of each event collection you want to insert into.
-Each key should point to a list of events to insert for that collection.

 .. code-block:: javascript

   {
     "purchases": [
       {
-        "header": {
+        "keen": {
           	"timestamp": "2012-06-06T19:10:39.205000Z"
         },
-        "body": {
         "quantity": 5
-        }
       },
       {
-        "header": {
+        "keen": {
           	"timestamp": "2012-06-06T20:10:39.205000Z"
         },
-        "body": {
         "quantity": 25
       }
-      }
     ],
     "inventory_changes": [
       {
-        "header": {
+        "keen": {
           "timestamp": "2012-06-06T19:10:39.205000Z"
         },
-        "body": {
         "quantity": 32
-        }
       },
       {
-        "header": {
+        "keen": {
           "timestamp": "2012-06-06T19:10:39.205000Z"
         },
-        "body": {
         "quantity": 5
-        }
       }
     ]
   }